fvzwieten/ansible-terraform-workshop/README.md

 - Use the `Hashicorp Terraform Cloud` credential you made.

 For the other playbooks:
-- Use the `TechXchangeNL` inventory
+- Use the `TechXchangeNL` inventory with "Prompt on lauch" enabled
 - Use the `TechXchangeNL` machine credential

 ### API Token